The Mighty Casey: Production

 According to The Twilight Zone: Unlocking the Door to a Television Classic by Martin Grams, the entire production was originally filmed with Paul Douglas in the manager role (Douglas previously played a baseball team manager in the 1951 film Angels in the Outfield).
 On Friday, September 11, 1959, the day after the episode finished shooting, Douglas died.
 Douglas had been, unbeknownst to anyone, suffering from an incipient coronary during the production; his performance was adversely affected as, on film, Douglas appeared mottled and out-of-breath.

 Writer and executive producer Rod Serling felt that the circumstances of Douglas' death cast a pall over what was supposed to be a light-hearted comedic episode, and decided that a re-shoot was necessary.
 CBS refused to finance any re-shooting, so consequently, virtually the entire production was reshot at the expense of Rod Serling's Cayuga Productions with Jack Warden in the team manager's role.
 The other roles were not recast, and as much footage as possible was used from the original filming, including (in the episode's final shot) a scene in which Douglas is seen in the distance, with his back to the camera, as the manager.
 Original director Alvin Ganzer was not available for the re-shoot, so Robert Parrish was brought in to complete shooting; both are credited as directors on the finished episode.

 In Serling's original first-draft script (and in his short-story adaptation that appeared in the 1960 anthology, Stories from The Twilight Zone), the team was supposed to have been the Brooklyn Dodgers (their stadium in the original story was "Tebbet's Field"), who, like the fictitious "Hoboken Zephyrs", moved west in 1958 to become the Los Angeles Dodgers.
 The closing narration refers to the original draft: at the time of broadcast, the Dodgers had beaten the Chicago White Sox to win the previous year's World Series, doing so with a dominant pitching staff featuring Don Drysdale, Johnny Podres and a young Sandy Koufax.

 The baseball scenes were filmed at the Los Angeles version of Wrigley Field, an often-used venue for Hollywood films featuring baseball scenes.
 The TV series Home Run Derby was also filmed at Wrigley, and also aired that summer of 1960.
 The Wrigley footage, with the stands empty, was supplemented by brief clips of stock-footage crowd scenes, from the Polo Grounds and Fenway Park.
+Though the stadium is supposed to be in Hoboken, the filming location in southern California means that palm trees can be glimpsed beyond the outfield fence in at least one shot.